vaibhavsagar/courses/README.md

 All my assignments for "Introduction to Programming for Musicians and Digital Artists" by Ajay Kapur on Coursera.

-The audio folder found in the default ChucK package might be needed.
+The audio folder found in the default ChucK package might be needed for the later assignments.